tuandm/laravue/README.md

 </p>

 # Laravue
-[Laravue](https://laravue.dev) is a beautiful dashboard for Laravel inspired by [vue-element-admin](http://panjiachen.github.io/vue-element-admin) but beyond that.
-With the powerful Laravel framework as backend, Laravue appears to be a full-stack solution for an enterprise administrative application.
+[Laravue](https://laravue.dev) (pronounced /ˈlarəvjuː/) is a beautiful dashboard combination of [Laravel](https://laravel.com/), [Vue.js](https://github.com/vuejs/vue) and the UI Toolkit [Element](https://github.com/ElemeFE/element).
+The works is inspired by  [vue-element-admin](http://panjiachen.github.io/vue-element-admin) with our love on top of that.
+With the powerful Laravel framework as the backend, Vue.js as the high performance on the frontend,  Laravue appears to be a full-stack solution for an enterprise application level.

 ## Screenshot
 <p align="center">